-Complete the online application at www.csumentor.edu, and submit any transcripts from other universities to Graduate Admissions as directed.
+Complete the online application at www.calstate.edu/apply, and submit any transcripts from other universities to Graduate Admissions as directed.
 The Graduate Admissions Office will forward your Application to the Department of Modern and Classical Languages and Literatures.
-There is no separate application to the MA Spanish Program, and GRE scores are not required; however, please submit the recommendation letters, writing sample, and statement of purpose directly to the Spanish Graduate Program Coordinator (Dr. Medina Sancho).
+There is no separate application to the MA Spanish Program, and GRE scores are not required; however, please submit the recommendation letters, writing sample, and statement of purpose directly to the Spanish Graduate Program Coordinator (Dr.Ávila).